Spherical DG-functors

 \em Acknowledgements: \rm We would like to thank Alexander Efimov, Alexei Bondal, Valery Lunts and Alexander Kuznetsov for useful discussions in the course of writing this paper.
+We would like to thank Pawel Sosna for a careful readthrough of the paper.
 The first author would like to thank the University of Pittsburgh for providing a perfect environment for completing the work on this paper.
 The second author would like to offer similar thanks to Cardiff University.
-Both authors would like to also thank the annual Lunts dacha seminar for being a helpful and stimulating environment for research.
+Both authors would like to thank the annual Lunts dacha seminar for being a helpful and stimulating environment for research.